Overview of the structural unification of quantum mechanics and relativity using the algebra of quantions: Discussions and open problems

 In general in mathematics, the truth value of a statement depends on the context.
 For example, the statement that two parallel lines never meet is true in Euclidean geometry, and false on Riemannian geometry.
 The mathematical meaning of truth is coded by the Tarski theorem \cite{Tarski1} which roughly states that inside an axiomatic system, one cannot define the truth value of its own predicates.
 Thus, in mathematics, truth means that something is derived from axioms, while in the physical world truth is usually defined as something corresponding to reality and has a ubiquitous non-trivial (but easily overlooked) universal property.
 In physics, events occurring on the four dimensional event manifold are true for all observers and across all contexts.
 This is a remarkable property that can be shown to lead to the necessity of time as the only way to avoid self-referencing paradoxes via the Liar's paradox \cite{Florin1}.

-The original inspiration for this result was G\"{o}del's incompleteness of arithmetic theorem, but this theorem was not used directly due to the continuous nature of the event manifold.
 The incompleteness theorem shows that mathematics in infinite in the sense that, at least in some cases, one can always find a new statement (or in the mathematical terminology a predicate) $p$, which cannot be proved or disproved within the existing axiomatic system.
 If the predicate is then added as a new axiom, the process can be repeated again in the extended axiomatic system.
 Since the new axiom can be added as either ($p$) or (not $p$), the process generates two new incompatible axiomatic systems.
 This process shows that the outside space and time Platonic world of mathematics is not only infinite, but also filled with contradictory axiomatic systems that cannot be organized into a coherent system.

 In the physical world however (which share at least the same complexity as the mathematical world since we can discover the mathematical axioms), the universal truth property (or equivalently global consistency) leads to a constraint which manifests itself as global hyperbolicity, or time.